grafana/tempo/docs/tempo/website/configuration/_index.md

             [insecure: <bool>]

             # optional.
-            # enable to skip verification of an HTTPs endpoint
+            # Set to true to disable verification of an TLS endpoint.
+The default value is false.
             [insecure_skip_verify: <bool>]

             # optional.